fmateoc/JsSqueak/README.md

 The image should be reasonably clean, i.e. it should not have "dirty" editors with unsaved changes to methods, and it should not have open inspectors or debuggers.
 There are a few Squeak changesets in the Squeak folder that need to be loaded in the target image:
 1. from Squeak/common load first the Common-pre changeset.
-2. for closure-based images (since 4.5, but before FullBlockClosure was introduced), load the two changesets from Squeak/closures, for fullClosures-based images, load the two changesets from Squeak/fullClosures
+2. for closure-based images (since 4.5, but before FullBlockClosure was introduced), load the two changesets from Squeak/closures; for fullClosures-based images, load the two changesets from Squeak/fullClosures
-3. from Squeak/common load the JSGeneration changeset.
+3. load the JSGeneration changeset from Squeak/common.
 This one hits an out of range error at compile time for one test method, just let it proceed
 4. in a workspace, evaluate "JavaScriptTranspiler newInstance exportJavaScriptTo: 'PathToJsSqueakFolder\' for: imageName" This will generate the translated classes and code in a 'JavaScript\generated\' imageName-specific folder within your JsSqueak folder
-5. still in a workspace, evaluate "JavaScriptTranspiler instance exportStateTo: 'PathToJsSqueakFolder\' for: imageName" This will generate a few files with the image state in the same imageName-specific folder
+5. still in a workspace, evaluate "JavaScriptTranspiler instance exportStateTo: 'PathToJsSqueakFolder\' for: imageName", then immediately minimize the image to avoid generating any new objects while the image state is being exported.
-6. immediately minimize the image to avoid generating any objects while the image state is exported.
-To know when it is done, for now you can check the folder for when the file serialized_Smalltalk_globals.js stops growing
+   This will generate a few files with the image state in the same imageName-specific folder.
+To know when it is done, for now, check the folder until the file serialized_Smalltalk_globals.js stops growing - a clean 4.5 image should result in a 30MB file, a clean 6.0 image should result in a slightly over 100MB file.
-7. to start the image in the browser, I use a Webstorm IDE run configuration.
+6. to start the image in the browser, I use a Webstorm IDE run configuration.
 Configure your favorite Chrome (I am using Chrome Beta to have a separate install), point it to something like https://localhost:63342/JavaScript/index.html#imageName and use the flags --js-flags="--expose-gc --stack-size 8000 --ignore-certificate-errors"